coder/coder/docs/templates/parameters.md

 ### Number

 A _number_ parameter can be limited to boundaries - min, max.
-Additionally, the monotonicity (`increasing` or `decreasing`) between current parameter value and the new one can be verified too.
+Additionally, the monotonicity (`increasing` or `decreasing`) between the current parameter value and the new one can be verified too.
-Monotonicity can be enabled for resources that can't be shrinked without implications, for instance - disk volume size.
+Monotonicity can be enabled for resources that can't be shrunk without implications, for instance - disk volume size.

 ```hcl
 data "coder_parameter" "instances" {